 “Authenticity is decisive for travel destinations,” according to Verena Feyock, Managing Partner and expert for destinations at Saint Elmo’s tourist marketing department.
 “In today’s digital era, only places with real content are able to stand out from the masses.
 After all, the social media channels enable the visitors to share their own photos, impressions and assessments with millions of people, so the self-portrayal can’t completely deviate from the reality.
 To this end, one should clearly position oneself and know what one stands for and present one’s product in a credible way – under the umbrella of a brand.”
 The umbrella brand I amsterdam that was introduced in the Dutch capital in 2004 is a successful example here.
 The slogan brought a fresh breeze into the hitherto poorly maintained image of Amsterdam, the red and white lettering on the Museumsplein became one of the most popular photo motifs of the city – so popular that the city government had the letters dismantled in December 2018 and brought to a less exposed place in the city because the small square was already totally overcrowded.
 Cities have the advantage that they are geographically limited and that their inhabitants share a strong identity.
 Tourist marketing for regions is more difficult – especially when these are characterised by strong cultural diversity, which initially makes it hard to find an overreaching image, or if the region has not attracted many tourists so far.

 “Tourism is definitely a growth market: Destinations are rallying for visitors, tourism organisations strive to generate awareness and souvenirs and merchandising are appealing sources of turnover,” stated Emma Reynolds, Sales Manager at the London-based merchandise distributor, Outstanding Branding, whose clients in the tourism field include among others players such as Tourism New Zealand, Lonely Planet and Edinburgh City Tours.
 “Brand awareness can only be efficiently aroused if the brand has previously been clearly defined.
 That is why one of the important questions we ask our customers is: ‘Where are you based and what do you as company stand for?’”
 In the Ulster Museum in Belfast one can experience how a region that wasn’t among the top travel destinations so far, is literally weaving its brand story – to be precise on a 77 m long tapestry.
 The latter shows epic battles and huge dragons, murder and intrigues the and Battle for the Iron Throne.
-It recounts the story of the TV series the Game of Thrones sequence by sequence and attracted over 130,000 visitors to the Ulster Museum within one year.
-The hand-woven wall ornament wasn’t thought up by the makers of the American series, but instead by the Northern Irish tourism association.
+It recounts the story of the TV show Game of Thrones sequence by sequence and attracted over 130,000 visitors to the Ulster Museum within one year.
+The hand-woven wall ornament wasn’t thought up by the makers of the American series, but instead by Tourism Northern Ireland.
 “Linen has been produced in Northern Ireland for hundreds of years, one of the most famous pieces of art made of linen is the Bayeaux Tapestry, which portrays acts of war – a good connection to Game of Thrones, which is about the battle to rule over the fictitious kingdom, Westeros.
 So, using a traditional handicraft we created an impressive tapestry and an experience for the visitors, which has the potential of becoming a permanent attraction,” explained Brian Twomey, Marketing Director at Tourism Ireland, the partner organisation of Tourism Northern Ireland.
-But what has the green island got to do with the HBO serial and why should a Game of Thrones attraction seduce visitors to Belfast?
+But what has the green island got to do with the HBO series and why should a Game of Thrones attraction seduce visitors to Belfast?

-In fact, Northern Ireland was one of the main film locations of the successful fantasy series from the very beginning: Since 2010 scenes such as the Winterfell Castle, the Kingsroad or the Iron Islands have been filmed in the counties Antrim and Down.
+In fact, Northern Ireland was one of the main film locations of the successful fantasy series from the very beginning: Since 2010 scenes such as Winterfell, the Kingsroad or the Iron Islands have been filmed in the counties Antrim and Down.
 The rugged beauty of the landscapes – majestic mountains, steep coastlines and ancient trees – significantly contributed towards the look of the series.
 Ultimately, the London-based agency, Publicis, made reference to the high recognition value of the film locations and thus the related storytelling potential.
-“Together we wanted to address the fan community directly – with Game of Thones style content, which was to contain subtle references to Northern Ireland as a holiday destination,” summed up Twomey.
+“Together we wanted to address the fan community directly – with Game of Thrones style content, which was to contain subtle references to Northern Ireland as a holiday destination,” summed up Twomey.
 The tourism association enquired by HBO and ultimately received the go-ahead for using the typical design free of charge.
 “Hence Northern Ireland became ‘Game of Thrones Territory’ and we achieved the necessary authenticity to create relevant contents for fans – we don’t have a touristy approach, we communicate in the language of the show,” Twomey reported proudly.

 Bridge building for branding